dikaizm/chatbot-product-ecommerce/README.md

 - "Tolong rekomendasikan smartphone dengan kamera bagus"
 - "Ada produk fashion wanita yang sedang diskon?"
 - "Saya butuh headphone wireless untuk kerja"

+## How the Clarification Logic Works

+- When you ask a question, the bot first checks if it is clear enough to answer.
+- If not, the bot will ask a clarifying question (up to 2 times).
+- After 2 clarifications, the bot will use the last clarification as the summary and answer your query.
+- This ensures you always get an answer, even if your question is initially vague.

 ## Configuration